johnkary/johnkary.net/_posts/2012-12-16-now-powered-by-jekyll-and-github-pages.md

 [Disqus](http://disqus.com/) provides comments as a service via a JavaScript widget.
 They also provide [good instructions](http://help.disqus.com/customer/portal/articles/466255-exporting-comments-from-wordpress-to-disqus) for abandoning WordPress comments.

-I chose the "Manual Import" method because frankly I want to bother installing the plugin.
+I chose the "Manual Import" method because frankly I didn't want to bother installing the plugin.
 I used my previous `wordpress.xml` dump from before and uploaded it through their site.
 The comments imported correctly *but at the old WordPress URL paths.*

 The problem here is, I moved my blog posts from being at the root of my domain (e.g. /my-title-here) to instead live under /blog/my-title-here.